Napoleon Bike Tour Overview

 Considering this epic adventure is set across 7 countries and 2 continents this quote is quite apt!
 The expedition takes us from West to East on the trail of one of history’s most famous conquerors.

-Join us on this ride of historical proportions as we ride in the footsteps of Napoleon from Paris to Saint Petersburg.
+Join us on this ride of historical proportions as we follow in the footsteps of Napoleon from Paris to Tallinn.

-Experience total immersion into the landscape, history and culture of the places we visit as we ride this inspirational trail on the road less travelled.
+On this epic Europe bike trip, experience total immersion in the landscape, history, and culture of the places we visit as we ride this inspirational trail on the road less travelled.

 Napoleon Bike Tour Highlights